 I love pairing it with Älplermagronen, skillet pork chops, and thin pork chops.
 It's also great in an applesauce cobbler and makes a delicious topping for banana bread, pumpkin bread, or pancakes!

-Homemade Applesauce
+Homemade Applesauce Recipe

 Ingredients

-- 1.4 kg Apples - Peeled, cored, and diced.
+- 1.4 kg apples - peeled, cored, and diced.

-- 50 g Granulated Sugar
+- 50 g granulated sugar

-- ½ teaspoon Cinnamon
+- ¼ teaspoon salt

-- ¼ teaspoon Salt
+- ½ teaspoon cinnamon

 Instructions

 - Mash the apples directly in the pan with a potato masher for a chunky texture, or use an immersion blender for a smooth consistency.
+Continue until the applesauce reaches the texture you like.

 - Taste the applesauce and adjust with a little more sugar or cinnamon if needed.
+Let the applesauce cool to room temperature before transferring it to an airtight container.

 Notes